Maddest-Lad/air-quality-index-skill/README.md

 Air quality conditions and forecast

 ## About
 Get air quality conditions and forecasts.
 Uses your default location.
-Provides recomendations based on ozone, fine particulate matter and the uv index.
+Provides reports on ozone, fine particulate matter and the uv index.

 Data comes from [The World Air Quality Index Project](https://aqicn.org/contact/)

 ## Examples
 * "What's the air quality today"
 * "How's the air"
-* "Will the air be safe on tuesday"
+* "Will the air be safe today"

 ## Credits
 Sam Harris

 ## Category
 **Daily**
-Weather

 ## Tags
 #ozone